 I am interested in four broad themes:

-- Theories of urban social change and fragmentation.
 The developing forms of “gated” lifestyle, ethnic, religious and other enclave communities in contemporary urban space.

 For further details, please see my research tab.

 I completed my PhD in sociology at Lancaster University (under John Urry and Bulent Diken) and my BA and MA in geography at the University of Alberta, Canada.